samyamine/ml_bio_ecg_classification/README.md

-# TF ECG classification for MLBio class.
+# ECG classification for MLBio class.

 To setup the environment, please run the following command: